the society's projects

 Audubon Society Christmas Bird Count

 Every December the PH&DWS participates in the world-wide Christmas Bird Count.
 Tony Greenfield, our Sunshine Coast Birding expert, and other enthusiasts lead groups of birdwatchers by boat and on foot to count and record birds along our coast.
-Thanks to John Field, John Dafoe and Paul Jones who take our groups out whatever the weather!
+Thanks to John Field, John Dafoe and Paul Jones and others who take our groups out whatever the weather!

 Summer Picnic